 There are few names more respected in the Loire than that of Couly-Dutheil, known for the quality of its wines served at the most prestigious tables in France for almost 100 years.
 Established in 1921 by Baptiste Dutheil it was not until 1928 when the winery flourished.
 That year, a distant relative, Rene Couly, came to Chinon and married the daughter of Baptiste and Marie, Madeleine.
 Rene subsequently became the driving force in Couly-Dutheil, increasing the vineyard holdings and dramatically raising the quality of the wines.
 The estate’s reputation was firmly established by next two generations; first, Pierre and Jacques, then their sons Bertrand and Arnaud.
 (Pierre and Bertrand have since founded their own domaine.)
 Couly-Dutheil remains in the visionary hands of the father-and-son team, Jacques and Arnaud, who produce Cabernet Franc and Chenin Blanc from extraordinary Chinon vineyard sites.

 Yield: 45 to 50 hl/ha for reds & 40 hl/ha for whites

 Vineyard Location: Chinon AOC, Bourgueil AOC, St Nicolas de Bourgeil AOC, Saumur Blanc AOC, Saumur Champigny AOC

 Vineyard Size: 130 hectares

-HISTORY: This area has been producing wine for many centuries and although wines of all three colors are made here, the focus is now very clearly on red wines.
+HISTORY: This area has been producing wine for many centuries and although wines of all three colors are made here, the focus is now very clearly on red wines of Cabernet Franc.

-CLIMATE: Semi maritime climate with long sunny periods.
+TERROIR: Semi maritime climate with long sunny periods.
 Sandy, gravel plains along the Vienne River.
 Clay and chalk in hills.
-Clay and Siliceous slope.
+Clay and Siliceous slopes.